 Please use our Wayfinder to locate the courtroom that you have been requested to go to or other areas in the State Courts that you are heading to.

 9. Is there any etiquette that I should observe in the courtroom?

 Please take note of the following:

-3. Do not talk, smoke, eat or drink in the courtroom.
-Smoking in the State Courts Building is also not allowed.
+Do not talk, smoke, eat or drink in the courtroom.
+Smoking in the State Courts is also not allowed.

-5. Please either switch off your mobile phone or leave it in silent mode before entering the courtroom.
+f.
+Please switch your electronic devices to the silent mode before entering the courtroom.